rdzuo/darker/readme.md

 # DARKER
 The code and full version with Appendix of DARKER.
-The full version is shown in full_version.pdf
+The full version of DARKER is shown in full_version.pdf

 ## Setup
 ```bash